FastLane-Labs/atlas/README.md

 A frontend or API wishing to participate can integrate with Atlas by completing three steps:

 1. Embed the Atlas SDK into their frontend or API.
+2. Choose an Operations Relay.
-2. Create and publish a DAppControl contract.
+3. Create and publish a DAppControl contract.
-3. Interact with the Atlas contract to initialize the DAppControl contract and link it to the Atlas SDK on their frontend or API.
+4. Interact with the Atlas contract to initialize the DAppControl contract and link it to the Atlas SDK on their frontend or API.

 ### Network Overview

-Atlas is infrastructure-agnostic; each app may choose how the app-designated bundler may aggregate the User Operations and Solver Operations.
+Atlas is infrastructure-agnostic; each app may choose how the User Operations and Solver Operations are aggregated.
 Examples include:
-1. **On Chain**: When gas cost is not an issue, the entire auction can take place on chain (or rollup).
+1. **On Chain**: When gas cost is not an issue, Solver Operations may be sent on-chain, and then aggregated by any party.
-2. **On Another Chain**: So many decentralized networks - it'd be a shame to use only one.
+2. **On Another Chain**:  Solver Operations may be posted and aggregated on another chain, and the output can be used to settle the atlas transaction on the settlement chain.
 3. **BloXroute**: When Atlas is launched, BloXroute's BDN will support the aggregation of User and Solver Operations for rapid bundling.
-4. **SUAVE**: Once live, Operations can be sent to the SUAVE network, bundled into a transaction by the SUAVE Atlas implementation, and then made available for use by builders.
+4. **SUAVE**: Once live, Operations can be sent to the SUAVE network, bundled into a transaction by the SUAVE Atlas implementation, and then made available for use by bundlers.

 ### Auctioneer Overview